usepolvo/usepolvo-docs/src/guide/core-concepts/error-handling.md

 ## Handling Errors

-Here's an example of how to handle errors in usepolvo:
+Here's an example of how to handle errors in polvo:

 ```python
 from usepolvo.stripe import StripeClient